bghende/bghende.github.io/_pages/about.md

 ## Experience
 I have over 15 years of experience designing and implementing complex hardware and software systems for defense, photonics, manufacturing, and high-tech research sectors.

+### 2016-Present: Next State Systems, Owner
+* Development of embedded test and evaluation systems for custom ASICs
+* Software and firmware development for custom high-speed x-ray cameras
+* Software and firmware engineering consulting

 ### 2015-2016: Skorpios Technologies
 * Development of machine vision guided automated fiber-optic alignment systems
 * Database systems for production material tracking and test reporting